FAQ - Frequently Asked Questions

 Q. I would like to keep my horse at Kearsarge Meadows.
 My best friend also likes to ride but doesn't have a horse.
 Do you have a horse she can use so that we can trail ride together once in a while?

-A. No, while we understand how much fun it is to go trail riding with a friend, we do not have horses we can loan out.
+A. While we understand how much fun it is to go trail riding with a friend, no, we do not have horses we can loan out.

 Q. Will my horse be used as a lesson horse while at Kearsarge Meadows?